Raw dog food recipes and tips for dogs with allergies, anyone?!

 Who Are These Raw Dog Food Recipes For?

-I specifically wrote this e-book for raw-fed dogs who have food sensitivities to common protein sources like chicken, beef, turkey, pork, lamb, salmon, etc.
+I specifically wrote this e-book for raw-fed dogs with allergies to common protein sources like chicken, beef, turkey, pork, lamb, salmon, etc.

 That said, my raw dog food recipes are inspired by my very own pup Wally’s food intolerances.
 He’s a raw-fed, 38 lb Feist mix who gets rashes and hot spots from eating several different foods.